caofanCPU/D8gerAutoCode/README.md

 > [中文说明](./README_CN.md)

 ### Convention
-- General problem provides standard solutions
+- The general problem provides standard solutions
-- personalized problem only provides example solutions
+- The personalized problem only provides example solutions

 ### Original design intention
 - Remove the fixed duplication coding for improving efficiency in development